What to do in Valletta? The 13 must-see sights in Malta’s capital

 The Auberge d’Italie, originally built as a residence for the Italian knights of the Order of St John, has been transformed into a space housing an impressive collection of Maltese and international art.
 The museum presents a wide variety of works ranging from antiquity to contemporary times, including paintings, sculptures, decorative arts and much more.

-The National Museum of Fine Arts has seasonal opening hours: in January and February it is open Monday to Sunday from 09:00 to 17:00 (last entry 16:30); from March to December it is open daily from 10:00 to 18:00 (last entry 17:30), except Tuesday when it is closed.
+The National Museum of Fine Arts has seasonal opening hours: in January and February it is open from 9:00 to 17:00, except on Tuesdays; from March to December it is open daily.
 Admission prices are €10.00 for adults (18–59), €7.50 for youths (12–17), seniors (60+), concessions and students, €5.50 for children (6–11), and free for toddlers (1–5).

 Republic Street – Valletta